CentauriSoldier/LuaEx/docs/index.md

 ## 🅲🅻🅰🆂🆂🅴🆂 💥

-The 🇨​​​​​🇱​​​​​🇦​​​​​🇸​​​​​🇸​​​​​ module allows for many OOP features within Lua. arious classes that help bring more OOP features to Lua.
+The 🇨​​​​​🇱​​​​​🇦​​​​​🇸​​​​​🇸​​​​​ module allows for many OOP features within Lua.
 Many classes come pre-built with LuaEx such as stack, queue, set, etc.

 # 🅼🅾🅳🆄🅻🅴🆂 ⚙
 - #### [🇧​​​​​🇦​​​​​🇸​​​​​🇪​​​​​64](./api/base64.md)